 Did you know, instead of a traditional high school model (that some students find rigid) our new high school accommodates a project-based learning educational model?

-Historically, traditional high school instruction is based on lectures, text books, and the memorization of facts– regardless of a students interest or ability.
+Historically, traditional high school instruction is based on lectures, textbooks, and the memorization of facts– regardless of a student's interest or ability.
 For some young learners, this model (like the Moses Lake High School) still works.
-However, we know that not every child learns and retains information the same way.
+However, we know that not every child learns and retains information in the same way.
 When students struggle with traditional learning methods, high school can be a frustrating and discouraging environment.

 While the Columbia Basin Technical Skills Center is a great alternative, especially for students focused on a specific post-secondary career, many students may fall somewhere in between both programs.

 For this reason, we are proud to offer our students a third learning program for their secondary education; a project-based high school– the Real World Academy; High school learning, redefined.